 Whether the module has been upgraded to a validated firmware version from an earlier firmware, or shipped with a validated firmware version already present, it is required to delete and recreate all required cryptographic keys and CSPs necessary for the module's secure operation.
-The keys and CSPs existing on the module were generated outside of the module's Approved mode of operation, and they must now be recreated for use in Approved mode.
-To ensure the module's secure operation, the CO shall replace the following keys and CSPs:
+The keys and CSPs existing on the module were generated outside of FIPS mode of operation, and they must now be re-created for use in FIPS mode.
+The CO must replace the keys and CSPs listed in Table 14.